TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > A large bedroom with a grand bed and meditation area.
 The room is clean.

 In the days after the attack on the night, Lady Glynlamin will rest in here.
 She will be wearing her oak signet ring.
+This ring will not match the pattern of the signet on the wax seal on the fake letter.

 #### 14. Guest bedroom